 There are hundreds of thousands of additional tools for Google Sheets and Excel, yet not all of them will serve your business well.
 However, if you find the right extensions, they can tremendously contribute to your team’s efficiency.
 They can save a ton of time otherwise spent on repetitive and tedious tasks.
 Many add-ons are affordable, and their implementation is simple.

-The 10 Innovative Tools for Excel and Google Sheets Add Ons
+The 10 Innovative Tools and add-ons for Google Sheets

 Open as App is a no-code app builder that empowers you to use your business data to the fullest.
 It allows you to create apps from your spreadsheets with minimum effort and with no need for technical expertise.
 You can easily build apps that perform calculations based on the logic in your spreadsheet, which is fully transferred and usable.
 The best part about Open as App is that you can use it in combination with other Google Sheets add-ons to further extend their capabilities.